1. Look at the Thermostat

-- Restore power to the furnace.
-It might run through a series of tests before resuming normal heating.
-If your furnace doesn’t turn on, the sensor could have to be replaced or something else might be creating an issue.
-If this takes place, get in touch with us at 727-369-6195 for heating and cooling repair assistance.
+- Switch the furnace’s power back on.
+It might proceed through a sequence of examinations before continuing usual running.
+If your heater doesn’t start, the sensor could need to be replaced or something else might be causing a problem.
+If this happens, get in touch with us at 727-369-6195 for heating and cooling repair support.

-If you have an older heating system, the pilot light could be extinguished.
-To relight it, find the directions on a sheet on your heating system, or try these steps.
+If you own an older heater, the pilot light could be extinguished.
+To light it, look for the guide on a sticker on your heating system, or follow these recommendations.

-- Look for the toggle on the bottom of your furnace marked “pilot,” “on” and “off.”
+- Locate the toggle below your heater that says “pilot,” “on” and “off.”

-- Turn the switch to the “off” position.
+- Move the switch to the “off” position.

-- Don’t do anything for at least five minutes to avoid creating a fire.
+- Don’t do anything for at least five minutes to prevent creating a fire.

-- Press the “reset” switch as you move the flame of a long lighter to the pilot light opening.
+- Press the “reset” button as you move the flame of a long lighter to the pilot light opening.

-- Let go of the “reset” switch once the pilot light is ignited.
+- Depress the “reset” button once the pilot light is ignited.

-Try switching on another gas appliance.
-If it doesn’t work, your natural gas service might be switched off, or you may have run out of propane.
+Try using an additional gas appliance.
+If it doesn’t work, your natural gas service might be switched off, or you could be out of propane.